RaspInLoop/raspInLoop.github.io/_posts/2016-04-05-example-BlinkGpioExample.md

 ![New Debug configuration]({{ site.baseurl }}/img/tutorials/2016/DebugConfig2.png)

 ### Board configuration
-You have now to choose which hardware you want to use.
+You now need to choose which hardware you want to use.
-Even with a single Raspberry Pi board, there is a lot of different configuration.
+Even with a single Raspberry Pi board, there is a lot of different configurations.
 In this example, GPIO1 and GPIO3 are used as outputs and GPIO2 is an input.

 So, click on "Configure Board", in the "Manage Hardware list" click on "Add..."